 Not sure what to do with those old shoes you don't want anymore?
 The ones piling up in your basement waiting for you to find them a new home?!
 We would love to take those off of your hands for you!
 Please click on Drop Off Locations to find a drop location near you.
-Not one convenient?
-Send us an email and we will coordinate getting the shoes from you.
+If there isn't one that's convenient for you, please email us and we will coordinate getting the shoes from you.
+Christy@shoesandhope.org

 WHAT DO WE DO WITH THE SHOES?

 Different shoes get different treatment.
 The majority of the shoes are sold and the money is used for programs and impact in the field.
 But some shoes get special treatment:

 CLEATS & SPORT SHOES - These are sorted and stored while we continue to search for the right partnership.
 We have lots of baseball and soccer cleats as well as a few golf shoes, track shoes and dance shoes.

 SLIPPERS - Slippers are pulled out and washed by the staff at the Community Living Wilson Center.
 The slippers are then donated to the Salvation Army Homeless Shelter.